MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-managed-disk-considerations.md

 ### Step 1: Generalize the VM

 For Windows, follow the [Generalize the Windows VM using Sysprep](/azure/virtual-machines/windows/capture-image-resource#generalize-the-windows-vm-using-sysprep) section.
-For Linux, follow Step 1 [here](/azure/virtual-machines/linux/capture-image#step-1-deprovision-the-vm).
+For Linux, follow step 1 [here](/azure/virtual-machines/linux/capture-image#step-1-deprovision-the-vm).

 > [!NOTE]
 > Make sure to generalize your VM.
-Creating a VM from an image that hasn't been properly generalized will lead to a **VMProvisioningTimeout** error.
+Creating a VM from an image that hasn't been properly generalized can produce a **VMProvisioningTimeout** error.

 ### Step 2: Create the managed image